-As part of our curriculum in the 'Self' theme, children have the opportunity to run as am MP for the Pupil Parliament.
+As part of our curriculum in the 'Self' theme, children have the opportunity to run as an MP for the Pupil Parliament.
 As part of the campaign process, the children have to communicate their vision for the school and were consequently elected by their year groups.
-We have members of the Pupil Parliament within years 2-6 who will be work closely with our Pupil Parliament teachers and the Principal to debate current issues, including the Farm, playground equipment, health snacks, a reading shed, buddy benches and the environment around the school.
-The elected members are very enthusiastic about this opportunity and have already expressed some fantastic ideas.
+We have members of the Pupil Parliament within years 2-6.
+The will be working closely with our Pupil Parliament teachers and the Principal to debate current issues, including the Farm, playground equipment, healthy snacks, a reading shed, buddy benches and the environment around the school.
+The elected members are very enthusiastic about this opportunity and have already expressed some fantastic ideas!

 How are British values reinforced in the Academy?

 Democracy is an important value at our school.
 Pupils have the opportunity to have their voices heard through our Pupil Parliament, pupil conferencing and by having good relationships with our teachers, pupils are encouraged to share their thoughts with their class.
 Individual children (or classes) who show they are modelling our vision, motto or rules, are selected for achievement assembly and celebrate their achievement with the whole school.
 The children have agreed on class rules at the start of the year to help ensure they actively work and demonstrate these rules when conducting themselves around the school.
 The rules are based around the Oasis Ethos which is embedded in all we do inside and outside the Academy.